atlarge-research/wta-tools/core/README.md

 # Core Module

-This module contains part of the plugin that we consider indispensable for the plugin.
-That is to say, it is the part of plugin that will not change even someone extends the plugin.
+This module contains all classes and auxillary data structures that are common in between all data sources such as Spark and Flink.

 This module consists of:
- - configuration on the Spark-unrelated infos (authors,descriptions,etc)
- - general datasource from the OS
+ - Configuration that the user must specify that is required for the WTA format (authors,descriptions,etc).
- - definition of the internal WTA objects (e.g. Resource,Task,Workflow,Workload)
+ - Model objects (e.g. Resource,Task,Workflow,Workload)
- - stream infrastructure for the serialization/deserialization of metrics
+ - Stream Infrastructure for the smart serialization/deserialization of objects such that memory is not a bottleneck.
- - utility class providing read for configs and output to parquet files
+ - Functionality for serializing into parquet

-### RuntimeConfiguration
-The runtime config stores information that is not included in the Spark job.
-These information needs to be input by the user inside the config file

-This includes the authors, domain(scientific/engineering/company purpose), description, events and the log level (How detailed does the user want the logging to be).

-### OS datasource
-The datasource from OS is made abstract in the core module as we consider it useful for different future plugins(e.g. Flink plugin).

-### Internal WTA objects
+### WTA Model
-These are the data objects of the corresponding WTA objects.
-These objects are the aggregation results from the spark metrics.
+Model objects which are representative of the final Parquet output.
-These objects implement BaseTraceObject interface for the benefit of future extendability.

 ### Stream infrastructure
 This sets up the stream infrastructure for storing (intermediate) metrics from the spark.